-Slightly more women are affected than men and the condition is more common in people from the ages of 35 to 59.
+Slightly more women are affected than men and the condition is more common in people aged 35 to 59.

-How do I get a diagnosis for anxiety?
+How do I get a diagnosis of anxiety?

 The first place to start to get a diagnosis for anxiety is to call your GP.